JQ100/dynamiccalorietrackerfooddelivery/README.md

 ### Tables Description

 #### PersonalDetails
-- `detail_id`: INT(10), Primary Key.
+- `detail_id`: INT, Primary Key.
 A unique identifier for each personal detail record.
 - `weight`: DECIMAL(5, 2).
 Records the weight of the individual.
 - `Height`: DECIMAL(6, 1).
 Records the height of the individual.
 - `date_of_birth`: DATE.
 Captures the birth date.